bzon/docker-oracle-weblogic/weblogic-samples/1221-domain-app-jms/README.md

 - 2 CPU 8 GB RAM

 ### Using Docker run
-- Using the default derby datasource
+- Option A - Run the weblogic container without using an external database.

 	```bash
 	docker run -p 8001:8001 -d 1221-app-jms-domain
 	```
+	Access the weblogic console.
+	http://<your.host.ip>:8001/console - to access the administration console.
+	http://<your.host.ip>:8001/sample/ - to access the sample application.

-- Connecting weblogic container to a MySQL database
+- Option B - Connecting weblogic container to a MySQL database

 	- Deploy MySQL
 	```bash